 Between languages, places, voices and imagination, this solo explores untranslatable forms of resistance.

 The narrator of this story is on a Belgian train.
 Through encounters with other travellers, her personal story begins to intertwine with that of her relatives living in occupied Palestine.
-Their voices speak of their mother tongue Palestinian Arabic and of Hebrew, the ‘official’ language of their hometown.
-How do the two languages relate to each other inside a person's mind?
+Their voices speak of their mother tongue Palestinian Arabic and of Hebrew, the ‘official’ language of their country.
+How do two languages with unequal power dynamics influence a person's thoughts in an oppressive environment?
 How does that relationship shape our understanding of borders and displacement?
 With humour, anger, love and absurdity, Language: no broblem embraces the limits of a language's translatability while reflecting on processes of resistance.

 about